foldedwave/gitbook_test/test.md

 You can configure a signing secret phrase for each Merchant Account using the Merchant Management System (MMS).
-When configured, each request will need to be ‘signed’ by providing a **signature** field containing a hash generated from the combination of the serialised request and this signing secret phrase.
+When configured, each request will need to be 'signed' by providing a **signature** field containing a hash generated from the combination of the serialised request and this signing secret phrase.
 On receipt, the Gateway will then re-generate the hash and compare it with the one sent.
 If the two